mauriciolangleib/pracitcos_linea_de_comandos/academic_prueba/content/spa/authors/natalia_mannise/_index.md

 - admin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Estudiante de Doctorado

 # Organizations/Affiliations
 organizations:
-- name: Depto. de Desarrollo Biotecnológico | IIBCE
+- name: Depto. de Desarrollo Biotecnológico
   url: ""
+- name: IIBCE
+  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Arreglar esto...
+bio:

 interests:
 - Ecología molecular